c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 Driver->Browse my computer for Drivers`, entering the location of the CDROM with the virtio-win driver disk for example,

-* The Balloon driver, which lets the VM obtain addtional host memory (Balloon)
+* The Balloon driver, which lets the VM obtain additional host memory (Balloon)
 * The serial controller (vioserial)
 * The VirtIO disk driver (viostor)
 * The qemu guest agent can be found in the virtio-win disk under